plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 Description
 ^^^^^^^^^^^
 Describes a challenge against a checkpoint.
-A challenge is a claom that the ``challengingCheckpoint`` has no valid transactions, meaning that the state update in the ``challengedCheckpoint`` could never have been reached and thus is invalid.
+A challenge is a claim that the ``challengingCheckpoint`` has no valid transactions, meaning that the state update in the ``challengedCheckpoint`` could never have been reached and thus is invalid.

 Fields
 ^^^^^^